theexonian/theexonian/README.md

 mysql -u root -p <install.sql
 ```
 5. Correct the site urls.
 (These are the `home` and `siteurl` options.)
-Change `http://localhost/theexonian' to your site URL, no trailing slash.
+Change `http://localhost/theexonian` to your site URL.
+No trailing slash.
-SQL code:
 ```sql
 USE theexoni_wp395;
 UPDATE wp_options SET option_value = 'http://localhost/theexonian' WHERE option_id = 1 OR option_id = 36;